 We do not offer guests bottled water but provide water from our well.
 All our showers are fitted with low-flow heads.

 Of the food we serve more than 80 percent is organic.
-We grow 11 kinds of salads, many herbs, onions, garlic and other vegetables in a fully-organic manner and use composted manure from our horses as a fertilizer.
+We grow 11 kinds of salads, many herbs, onions, garlic and other vegetables in a fully-organic manner.

 Grizzly Bear Ranch is run by a husband-and-wife team that is dedicated to the welfare of their valley.